top of page

 Initial Consultation

-The process often begins with an initial consultation, where the assessor meets with both parents to discuss the situation.
+The process often begins with an initial consultation, where the assessor speaks with parents individually to discuss any concerns.
 This meeting helps the assessor understand the family background and the specific issues at hand.

 • Parenting styles